fanhuan/en/_posts/2022-06-28-All-that-devs.md

 This would return

 	RStudioGD
 		2

 in the console.
 This means you will be able to see your plot in the console again.

 ###  Step 2.
 Somehow you messed up.

-You might have forgot to run `dev.off()` or did it twice, anyways, you cannot plot to the console anymore.
+You might have forgotten to run `dev.off()` or did it twice, anyways, you cannot plot to the console anymore.
 What do you do?

 	> dev.new() # start a new device; default is RStudioGD
 	> dev.cur() # check out the current device
 	RStudioGD
 		2

-OK all good again.
+OK all good again, and welcome back.